yadong-huo/yadong-huo.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Faculty of Information Science and Engineering at Ocean University of China (OUC).
-My research interests include cross-domain few-shot learning and hash-based multimedia retrieval.
+My research interests include cross-domain few-shot learning and hashing learning.